CODECHECK bundle

 - …

-R Markdown has some nice features that are helpful for writing a report.
+Computational notebooks such as R Markdown (Rmd), Jupyter, or Quarto have very nice features that are helpful for writing a CODECHECK certificate.

 - Literate programming and code chunks (hidden, visible) with nice looking and mostly hastle free PDF output (using tinytex)